stockle/Neural_Network_H2S/ex00/METHOD.md

 ## Describe the model you are using.
 Why did you use this model?
 Why this model over other models?
 Use as much detail as you can and really defend your decision.

 # Activations
+## Describe the activation functions you used.
+How do they affect the output?
+How do they affect overall accuracy?
+Why use those over others?

 # Error
+##

 # Optimizer
+##